sidazhou/sd-youtube-project/README.md

     enablejsapi
     The enablejsapi allows you to enable the Javascript API to control the YouTube player.
 If you need this parameter (which is “1” to enable and “0” by default incidentally)

+- make deployment changes to master, from production
+- redirect on page not found
+- add UI
+- refractor code
+- improve algorithm (need refractor)
-- remember to remove DEVELOPER_KEY from source code
+- deploy, remember to remove DEVELOPER_KEY from source code